-Requirement: Albiro should investigate to what extent its current buying practices have an effect on the working hours at especially group 2 supplier level.
+Requirement: Albiro should investigate to what extent its current buying practices have an effect on the working hours at suppliers with overtime issues.
 It should work with its agents to improve production planning.
 A root cause analysis of excessive overtime should be done to investigate which steps can be most effective to reduce overtime.